Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) Any weapons that can only be obtained from the death of or dropping from a certain team or division may be regulated by that respective team or division, any command regarding those weapons must be followed.*

-*f) Non-Combative personnel are prohibited from utilizing any weaponry in the Regulations Department Courtroom.*
+*f) Non-Combative personnel with the exception of Operations Personnel are prohibited from utilizing any weaponry in the Regulations Department Courtroom regardless of circumstance.*

 7) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.